 For some, costumes may be too overwhelming, and it is not solely for sensory reasons.
 If they are not into wearing a full getup, there are plenty of t-shirt options perfect for the occasion.
-From simple Halloween-themed shirts, to tees printed to look like police uniforms or characters from Toy Story or Star Wars, you are sure to find one that suits your kiddo.
+From simple Halloween-themed shirts, to tees printed to look like police uniforms or characters from Toy Story, you are sure to find one that suits your kiddo.

 6. A Family Affair

 Autism families with multiple children sometimes have an extra layer of stress on Halloween, but group costumes are still an option.
 For those with siblings hoping to dress as Jasmine or Ariel, a “Princess Protection Agency” t-shirt might do the trick for the bro or sis who is not as ecstatic about dressing up.
 There are also a ton of shirt options with Velcro capes for all our little Batmans or Supergirls joining a legion of superheroes.
-If your child will tolerate a hat with dog ears and some light face paint, “Paw Patrol” is another fun family costume.
+If your child will tolerate a soft headband with animal ears and some light face paint, the circus or the zoo are other fun family costume themes.

 As parents touched by autism are well aware, the challenges associated with Halloween do not solely stem from costumes.
 From trick-or-treating to Halloween parties, check out even more tips on how to make this fall holiday fun for you and your child on our blog.